Originally written: 9/23/2011; last update: 7/7/2018

 This page is part of my Managing EFI Boot Loaders for Linux document.
 If a Web search has brought you to this page, you may want to start at the beginning.

 The GRand Unified Bootloader (GRUB) is actually two boot loaders.
 This page describes GRUB Legacy, which is the first, and now officially discontinued, version of the boot loader.
 The next page, Using GRUB 2, describes the current version of the boot loader.
-The official version of GRUB Legacy doesn't support EFI booting; however, Fedora (up to Fedora 17) uses a greatly modified version that includes EFI support.
+The official version of GRUB Legacy doesn't support EFI booting; however, through version 17, Fedora used a greatly modified version that includes EFI support.
 This page therefore describes this variant of GRUB Legacy.

 GRUB Legacy installation works just as described in EFI Boot Loader Installation.
 If you're using a Fedora 17 or earlier system, GRUB Legacy should have been automatically installed for you, so you might not need to do anything else.
 (Fedora 18 has switched to GRUB 2 for EFI-mode booting.)
 If you're not using a Fedora system, here are links to some relevant package files from Fedora 17: